Support from political parties

-In addition to making contributions (up to $5,000 per election as a multicandidate committee), party committees may support a candidate through other activities.
+In addition to making contributions, party committees may support a candidate through other activities.
 These other activities are reportable by the political party committee but not by the campaign of the candidate receiving the support.
 Note that some of these activities may trigger additional reporting responsibilities or funding provisions for the party committee.

 Coordinated party expenditures